Range Rover (L405)

 Buyer's Guide

-Pre-purchase inspection should center on three systems.
-First, air suspension: have all four corners checked for ride-height history, listen for compressor cycling at idle, and inspect the air struts for visible bag wear.
+Pre-buy inspection should center on three systems.
+First, the air suspension: have all four corners checked for ride-height fault history, listen for compressor cycling at idle, and inspect the air struts for visible bag wear and leaks.
 Replacement of all four corners runs into five figures at a JLR dealer.
-Second, the steering rack and tie-rod assemblies, given that 187 of 834 complaints sit there.
-A sloppy or wandering steering feel during a 30-minute drive is a meaningful flag.
-Third, on supercharged V6 and V8 cars, request documentation of any supercharger nose-drive, water-pump, or coolant-system service performed.
+Second, the steering rack and tie-rod assemblies, given that 88 of 299 complaints sit in that category.
+A wandering or vague steering feel on a 30-minute drive over varied pavement is a meaningful signal.
+Third, on the supercharged V6 and V8 cars, request documentation of any supercharger nose-drive, water-pump, or coolant-system service.

 Alternatives in Full-Size SUV